GMA3

-GMA3: What You Need to Know (often shortened to simply GMA3) is an American daytime news program broadcast by ABC.
-Anchored by Jennifer Ashton, DeMarco Morgan and Rhiannon Ally.
-It is an afternoon spin-off of ABC's national morning show Good Morning America.
+GMA3 is an American daytime news program broadcast by ABC.
+It serves as a third, afternoon hour of ABC's national morning show Good Morning America.

 The series originally premiered on September 10, 2018, as GMA Day.
-Hosted by Michael Strahan and Sara Haines, it replaced The Chew (which had in turn, replaced ABC's soap opera All My Children) on ABC's daytime lineup.
-In late January 2019, the program was rebranded as GMA3: Strahan & Sara (or simply Strahan & Sara) to place a larger emphasis on its hosts.
+Hosted by Michael Strahan and Sara Haines, the spin-off replaced The Chew on ABC's daytime lineup.
+In late-January 2019, the program was rebranded as GMA3: Strahan & Sara (or simply Strahan & Sara) to place a larger emphasis on its hosts.
 After filling in for Haines while she was on maternity leave, actress Keke Palmer joined the program full-time in August 2019, and it was renamed accordingly to Strahan, Sara & Keke.